-Focusing uses one AF point < > and surrounding points < >, which makes it easier to focus on moving subjects than with a P point expansion.
+Focusing uses one AF point < > and surrounding points < >, which makes it easier to focus on moving subjects than with - AF point expansion.

-Servo AF operation is the same as for a P of the sa
+Servo AF operation is the same as for - B-

-Servo AF operation is the same as for - AF point expansion.
+Servo AF operation is the same as for AF point expansion.